What is conjunctivitis?

-- Keep your hands away from your eyes.
+Keep your hands away from your eyes.

 Certain forms of conjunctivitis can develop into a serious condition that may harm your vision.
 Therefore, it is important to have conjunctivitis diagnosed and treated quickly.

-How is infectious conjunctivitis treated?
+How is conjunctivitis treated?

 The ideal treatment for allergic conjunctivitis is to remove the cause of the allergy or irritation.
 For instance, avoid contact with any animal if it causes an allergic reaction.
 Wear swimming goggles if chlorinated water irritates your eyes.
 In cases where these measures do not work, prescription and over-the-counter eye drops are available to help relieve the discomfort.
-These can be prescribed by our optometrists.
+These can be prescribed or recommended by our optometrists.

 If all instructions are followed properly, there is generally no problems after the conjunctivitis has been cleared.